-With lap-dancing clubs and lad mags the new nineties normal, I stopped editing magazines for kids and teenagers to write about the way the sex and porn industries are hijacking popular culture and young people’s sexualities.
-I’ve interviewed page 3 girls, lap dancers, women who have survived prostitution and profiled the women, and men, who work to end male sexual violence for The Guardian, The Independent, The Big Issue, The Times, Tes, The First Post, the F-Word and the Fawcett Society.
-My biog also includes writing a careers book for teenage girls and a novel on teen gang rape.
-Volunteer work includes counselling survivors of rape through Eaves and campaigning with Object to challenge media sexism.
-More recently I contributed to a Tes special on Sex Education and join BBC Radio panels on Being A Man, Sugar Daddies and Sex Stereotypes.
-These days I blog at Huffington Post, am an Ambassador for Oasis domestic abuse service, a Trustee of Not Buying It, and a Modern Slavery Support Worker, running confidence workshops for survivors of trafficking – us feminists call it pimping.
-Challenging Sex Stereotypes and the Porn and Sex Industries, and advocating for up-to-date Healthy Relationships Education have become my focus.
-Because it is cruel and reckless to leave kids to navigate the culture of sexting, photo-sharing and revenge porn by themselves, to leave hardcore porn to fill the sex ed gap.
-I’m a mother of two primary age boys.
+With lap-dancing clubs and lad mags the new nineties normal, I stopped editing national magazines for kids and teenagers to write about the way the sex and porn industries are hijacking popular culture and young people’s sexualities.
+I’ve interviewed page 3 girls, lap dancers, women who have survived prostitution and profiled the women, and men, who work to end male sexual violence for The Guardian, The Independent, The Big Issue, The Times, Tes, The First Post and Huffington Post.
+My biog also includes writing a careers book for teenage girls, and a novel on teen gang rape.
+Volunteer work includes counselling survivors of rape through Eaves and being an Ambassador for a domestic abuse service.
+I’ve joined BBC Radio 5 Live, Woman’s Hour , LBC Radio as well as regional BBC radio to talk about issues including Talking to Teens, Pornography, Being A Man, Sugar Daddies, How Men Can Stop Rape and Sex Stereotypes.
+TV work includes debating page 3 on BBC Breakfast News and producing a kids’ magazine on CBBC.